-With the window comes the usual speculation, with the airwaves full of transfer rumours, it can be difficult to figure out which ones are legitimate and which are just noise.
+The window is followed by the usual speculation, and with the airwaves full of transfer rumours, it can be difficult to figure out which ones are legitimate and which are just noise.

 Fortunately, we’ve taken it upon ourselves to do it for you.

-Below, you’ll find some of the latest transfer news churned out of the rumour mill broken down and analysed for your benefit along with our calculated predictions.
+Below, you’ll find some of the latest transfer news churned out of our Rumour Mill broken down and analysed for your benefit along with our calculated predictions.

 Rating – 3/10